 We are Maryland’s Food Bank, and you are Maryland’s Food Bank.
 We couldn’t possibly do what we do without you.

 Ready to join in the fight to end hunger?
-Dial 410.737.8282 and ask for Laura Urban.
+Dial 410.737.8282 and ask for Kat Thomas.
 She’ll match you up with an opportunity that will fulfill your interest in helping your hungry neighbors.
 If you are already familiar with our volunteer program, sign up for a shift now!

 Get updates on our progress in the fight against hunger